pxc/gitbook/text/31_Git_Hooks/0_ Git_Hooks.markdown

 ## Git Hooks ##

-Hooks are little scripts you can place in $GIT_DIR/hooks directory to trigger action at certain points.
+Hooks are little scripts you can place in the $GIT_DIR/hooks directory to trigger action at certain points.
 When git-init is run, a handful example hooks are copied in the hooks directory of the new repository, but by default they are all disabled.
 To enable a hook, rename it by removing its .sample suffix.